Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 Most fruit leathers sold in stores contain added sugar or fruit juice.
-These homemade blueberry fruit leather strips are sweetened with low carb stevia.
+This homemade blueberry fruit leather recipe is sweetened with low-carb stevia or monk fruit.
+So it's a much better healthy snack for you!

-It’s a rainy day in here in Connecticut.
-It’s one of those days when you just want to hang out in the house and find something relaxing to do.
-It was a perfect day to pull out the big Excalibur Dehydrator that I have and make some blueberry fruit leather.
+It's rainy here in Connecticut.
+It's one of those days when you just want to hang out in the house and find something relaxing to do.

 I originally bought the dehydrator to make venison jerky out of all the deer meat my husband gets during hunting season.
 However, it’s also a great machine for drying fruits and vegetables.
 I probably don’t use it as much as I should.